MG Software.

 Pros

-• +Built-in real-time collaborative editing
+• +Built-in real-time collaborative editing for remote pair programming

-• +Built-in AI assistance
+• +Built-in AI assistance with support for multiple AI providers

 Cons

-• -Younger ecosystem with fewer extensions
+• -Younger ecosystem with significantly fewer extensions than VS Code

-• -Still in active development
+• -Still in active development with some features missing or unstable

-• -Less mature than VS Code or JetBrains
+• -Less mature than VS Code or JetBrains for debugging and refactoring

 6. Sublime Text